raghuyennamalli/flow_cyto_AML/README.md

  - UMAP_HDBSCAN/— Unsupervised dimensionality reduction + clustering

 ## Materials and Methods
 Data source: BLAST110 and LAIP29 cohorts (Mocking et al., 2024), Zenodo (https://zenodo.org/records/11046402).
-BLAST110: 110 bone marrow samples (20 healthy, 30 diagnosis, 60 follow-up).
+BLAST110: 110 samples (20 healthy, 30 diagnosis, 60 follow-up — the follow-up samples span MRD-low, -intermediate and -high categories,
+~20 each).
 LAIP29: 48 samples (28 diagnosis, 20 follow-up).
-Each sample measured across 4 antibody panels (P1–P4); 5 backbone markers common to all panels.
+Not all expected files are present.
+BLAST110 has 403 of the expected 440 FCS files (110 patients × 4 panels); LAIP29 has 83 of the expected 160 (some patient/panel combinations are missing from the source data).
+Each sample measured across 4 antibody panels (P1–P4); 5 markers common to all panels.
-Feature set: SSC-A, CD34, CD45, CD117, CD13 (5 backbone markers)
+Feature set: SSC-A, CD34, CD45, CD117, CD13
-Model validation: 5-fold nested cross-validation with StratifiedGroupKFold, grouped by patient ID to prevent leakage.
+Model validation: 5-fold nested cross-validation, grouped by patient ID to prevent leakage.
 Inner loop: hyperparameter tuning.
 Outer loop: unbiased performance estimation.
 External validation on two independent LAIP29 samples (~41% and ~1% blast prevalence).

 Results